-Good keyboard for an office.
-The Corsair RGB K95 PLATINUM XT has excellent typing quality with good tactile feedback, but the Cherry MX Blue switches are too loud and would bother your co-workers.
-However, the keyboard is available with Cherry MX Brown (tactile, silent) and Cherry MX Speed (linear) switches as well.
-The ergonomics are also good as it comes with a comfortable wrist rest.See our Office recommendations
+Great keyboard for an office.
+The Corsair RGB K95 PLATINUM XT has excellent typing quality with good tactile feedback, but the Cherry MX Blue switches are too loud and may bother your coworkers.
+However, the keyboard is available with tactile Cherry MX Brown and linear Cherry MX Speed switches as well.
+The ergonomics are also good as it comes with a comfortable wrist rest.

-Very good keyboard for programming.
-The tactile keys give good feedback, which most programmers should enjoy.
+Great for programming.
 The Corsair K95 PLATINUM XT comes with a comfortable wrist rest, and the ergonomics are good enough to use it for a day of programming.
-The six macro programmable keys are good for programming, but unfortunately, Linux users will need to use another operating system to program them first, since the iCUE software is only available on macOS and Windows.See our Programming recommendations
+The tactile keys give good feedback but may feel a bit heavy.
+The six dedicated macro keys are good for programming, but unfortunately, Linux users can't download the iCUE software, which is only available on macOS and Windows.

 The Corsair K95 RGB PLATINUM XT is only available in black, but with three different variants of switches.
 The keyboard is also available with Cherry MX Speed and Cherry MX Brown switches, but our model came with Cherry MX Blue switches.
 Besides typing quality, we expect most of the results to be applicable to the other switches.